 After leaving the station, Diamondback makes its way up its conventional 23-story lift hill at a fairly robust clip.
 Then, it's nearly straight down 215 feet as the coaster drops at a 74-degree angle and reaches its top bugs-in-your-fangs speed of 80 mph.

 Diamondback really starts working its magic as it soars up its second hill and offers a sweet, sustained burst of airtime.
-At 193 feet, the coaster's second drop is nearly as long as its first.
+At 193 feet, the coaster's second drop is nearly as long as its first (and longer than most coasters’ first drop).
 And the airtime Diamondback delivers as it swiftly and smoothly slithers up its third hill is even more sustained and sweeter than the previous dose.
 If this is the "mean" ride's venom, you probably wouldn't want any antidote.

 Sinfully Smooth and Slithery